kollieartwolf/FiguresTest/README.md

 ## Implemented classes and interfaces

-- Figures class: a static class that implements the method for calculating the area of ISquarable figures
+- `Figures` class: a static class that implements the method for calculating the area of `ISquarable` figures
-- ISquarable interface: an interface for shapes that can be used to calculate the area
+- `ISquarable` interface: an interface for shapes that can be used to calculate the area
-- Point class: a class for storing points in two-dimensional space
+- `Point` class: a class for storing points in two-dimensional space
-- Pointed class: a class defining an n-gon in two-dimensional space, implements ISquarable
+- `Pointed` class: a class defining an n-gon in two-dimensional space, implements `ISquarable`
-- Triangle class, implements Pointed
+- `Triangle` class, implements `Pointed`
-- Circle class, implements ISquarable.
+- `Circle` class, implements `ISquarable`.

 ## Library quick test